Rllyyy/Internet-Check/README.md

 <details>
   <summary><b>Why does the program sometimes show that the connection is disrupted?</b></summary>
-  <span>A failed ping is noted when the server doesn't respond within 2.5 seconds.
+  <span>A failed ping is noted when two servers (depending on the method set in AdvancedSettings.xml) don't respond within 2.5 seconds.
 Often this is the result of a packet loss within the users network.
 A very few servers may also not respond within the given time frame of 2.5 seconds or temporary block the users ip address (ping to death prevention).
 The severs that come with this program should respond within the time frame and won't block the user.
 The ping protocol doesn't use TCP which would resend data and instead is using ICMP.
   </span>
 </details>
 <details>